 21 years as a Deputy with the Finney County Sheriff's Office in Garden City Kansas.

 15 years as a K-9 handler with the FISO, and handling my 3rd duel purpose K-9 USPCA Member since 2001 USPCA Region 14 Vice President USPCA Regional Certified Tracking Judge USPCA Regional Certified PD11 Judge

-Hello everyone and welcome to the new USPCA Region 14 website.
-This is my first term as your region secretary and it has been busy start.
-I have enjoyed putting the new website together.
-I hope this website will be a great way to get information to all the current members, and information to K-9 teams looking to join this great association.
+Hello everyone and welcome to the USPCA Region 14 website.
+This is my first term as your Region 14 Secretary and it has been very interesting so far.
+This website is a great way to get information to all the current members and information to K-9 teams looking to join the USPCA.
 I am open to any suggestions from any of you to make this website better for everyone in the region.

 We are a large region, and I usually don’t hear about the successful deployments our Region 14 teams are making until certification day.
 Lets be proactive and submit our excellent work we do for case of the quarter so that you can be recognized for the contributions you all make every day.